Naranja València Late

 DURABILITY:

-POTENTIAL DRAWBACKS:
+POTENTIAL ISSUES:

 Conventional farming